David Kirkpatrick (producer): MIT’S Center for Future Storytelling

-In 2008, Kirkpatrick founded the MIT Center for Future Storytelling with Massachusetts Institute of Technology Media Laboratory, in an effort to study the narrative in modern culture.
-The New York Times went so far as to say Kirkpatrick was interested in "Saving the Story," and was planning a documentary entitled, The World Without Story.
+In 2008, Kirkpatrick founded the MIT Center for Future Storytelling with the Massachusetts Institute of Technology Media Laboratory, in an effort to study the narrative in modern culture.
+The New York Times went so far as to say Kirkpatrick was interested in "Saving the Story" and was planning a documentary entitled The World Without Story.
 “The idea, as we move forward with 21st-century storytelling, is to try to keep meaning alive,” he said to the New York Times.
-According to Kirkpatrick, citing the works of Victor Hugo, Harriet Beecher Stowe, and Charles Dickens, story, “activates social change, transforms community, and changes lives.”)
+According to Kirkpatrick, citing the works of Victor Hugo, Harriet Beecher Stowe, and Charles Dickens, story “activates social change, transforms community, and changes lives.”)

 Story Summit and the Storyteller Foundation

-In 2019, Kirkpatrick founded the Story Summit and in 2020, the non-profit, Storyteller Foundation, for the purpose of encouraging expert storytellers in print, film, and television to guide and inspire emerging writers.
+In 2019, Kirkpatrick founded the Story Summit, and in 2020, the non-profit Storyteller Foundation, for the purpose of encouraging expert storytellers in print, film, and television to guide and inspire emerging writers.
 He has set up scholarship funds for those writers with underwriting from writers themselves, including screenwriter Jeff Arch (Sleepless in Seattle), author Amy Ferris (Marrying George Clooney), and author Debra Engle (The Only Little Prayer You Need).

 Writing (2013 – 2021)

 Kirkpatrick returned to his writing in 2013 with the original work, The Address of Happiness.
 According to GLAAD, "The book takes the reader inside a journey of love, peace, happiness, and spirituality".
-In a review, The Huffington Post said the book, “advances Hemingway’s plain-sense writing to a new, melodious level.
+In a review, The Huffington Post said the book “advances Hemingway’s plain-sense writing to a new, melodious level.
 Each line acts like a story within itself, full of imagery demanding its own voice.”
-Other books include, Breakfast in the Temple, and The Dog with Steven James Taylor.
+Other books include Breakfast in the Temple, and The Dog with Steven James Taylor.